Chavalata Sutta – Profound Right View: Wisdom and Compassion

 In the The Chavalata Sutta – Right Intention, Dana and Dhamma Practice the Buddha teaches that Right Intention and the Paramita of Dana are fundamental aspects of the highest form of Dhamma practice.
 Right Intention grounded in Right View is the action arising from the perfected mind state of Dana.
 Right Intention is the intention to abandon all clinging.
 Dana is the mind state that is settled in non-clinging.
 The greatest generosity is to be generous with the Dhamma.

-In the Chavalata Sutta the Buddha teaches that there are four types of individuals in the world:
+Friends, there are four types of individuals in the world:

 - Those that do not seek to develop understanding of the Dhamma.